 Here’s a quick look at the difference between tuckpointing and repointing, and why you might want to let an expert do the work.

 What Is Tuckpointing?
 What is the purpose of tuckpointing?

-Tuckpointing is the process of inserting small metal rods or dowels into the foundation to expand and support the mortar between the bricks.
+Tuckpointing And Repointing is the process of inserting small metal rods or dowels into the foundation to expand and support the mortar between the bricks.

 Tuckpointing is used to expand the mortar and correct any irregularities found in the bricks.
 By tucking and expanding the mortar, you create a stronger foundation that will not settle over time.